krasimir/blog-posts/2018/StoryAboutReact/post.md

 });
 ```

 We are using the `subscribe` method of the Redux store to understand when an action is dispatched or the state is updated.
 Once this happen we check the condition that we are interested in - is there any user data fetched.
-If the data is there we `unsubscribe()` so we don't have the same code run twice and we render to string using the same store instance.
+If the data is there we `unsubscribe()` so we don't have the same code running twice and we render to string using the same store instance.
 At the end we flush out the markup to the browser.

-There is one thing which bugs me and I still didn't find a proper fix.
+There is one thing which bugs me and I still didn't find a proper solution.
 We have to render twice.
 We have to do that because the processes that we wait to finish start only when we render.
 Remember how we fire `fetchUsers` in `componentWillMount` hook.
 Without rendering the `<App>` component we are not firing the fetch request which means we don't have the store updated.

 With that code above we have our `<App>` component successfully server-side rendered.
 We are getting the following markup straight away from the server: